ghankerson/origins-conscioussness/uroboros.md

 # The Creation Myth and the Uroboros

+## The Womb and the World Parents
 * The mythological stages of the evolution of consciousness starts with the ego contained in the unconscious and leads up to the ego becoming self aware and defending itself.
 Finally the ego is able to broaden its horizons.

 * The first stage is the creation myth which consist of birth, suffering and emancipation and is projected as the mythology of creation.

 * When the world parents finally separate, the young ego asserts itself.
-At this stage humanity become self-aware.
+At this stage humanity becomes self-aware.

 * In the beginning is perfection and wholeness.
 The beginning though is a virtual stage that cannot be described rationally but only symbolically.

 * As soon as the rational mind tries grab on to this idea of the beginning plus end, creation plus destruction, the idea slips through the fingers.
 For this reason a symbol stands at the beginning.

 * The beginning can be seen as two places the birth of the world and of the individual.

 * The beginning projects itself mythologically as the beginning of the world.
   These myths begin with the world because in this virtual stage there is no separation between the world and the individual psyche.
 The individual psyche is "knows itself as the world and in the world experiences the its own becoming as world becoming, its own images as the starry heavens and its own contents as the world-creating gods."

 * In virtually all myths creation is the creation of light which is symbolically consciousness.
 Consciousness as light in contrast to the darkness of the unconscious is the real object of creation mythology.

 * Before the light we still have the virtual stage of creation which precedes the light is surrounded by a series of symbols.

 * Symbols and images are not rational statements and do not hold up to logic.
   Rather they surround an idea describing it from many sides.
 The psyche works in symbols not logic.
 The psyche looks at the question of the beginning and asks "Where did I come from or Whence?"
 It is the same question for the individual and the world.

 * The answers all come symbolically from deep in the psyche: the unconscious.
   The psyche blends and weaves ideas together even if they are contradictory.
   Symbolic meaning is rich but elusive.
 It contains something conscious and familiar and something unconscious and out of reach.

 * A symbol group around an idea however can make something unknown more capable of becoming conscious.
+Here Neumann's efforts to make a survey of all mythology looking for common threads pays off.
+He finds patterns and stages of the development of consciousness in these symbol groups common throughout myth,

 * The beginning has a common symbol in a circle.
 Its allies are a sphere, and egg and the round of alchemy.
 All of symbols in this group  are self-contained without beginning or end.
 Without history, time, space or consciousness.
-All this comes with the light which is "under the sway of the umanifest godhead whose symbol is the circle."
+All this comes with the light which is "under the sway of the unmanifest godhead whose symbol is the circle."

 * It is the beginning because the opposites are still united; the world parents are in perpetual embrace, and it is the end because the opposites have united again bringing the world to rest.

-* The world parents are united and thus are male and female: the or great hermaphrodite.
+* The world parents are united and thus are male and female: the great hermaphrodite.

 * One symbol is the T'ai C'hi containing black and white, day and night, male and female.
 This symbol is half black and half white each half containing a smaller circle with the opposite color inside it so the white half has a small white circle and vice-versa.

-*There was something formless yet complete,
-That existed before heaven and earth,
-Without sound sound, without substance
-Dependent on nothing, unchanging
-All pervading, unfailing
-One may think of it as the mother of all things under heaven.*
-*Tao Teh Ching*
+* *There was something formless yet complete, That existed before heaven and earth, Without sound sound, without substance Dependent on nothing, unchanging All pervading, unfailing One may think of it as the mother of all things under heaven.* *Tao Teh Ching*

 * Members of this symbol group appear in Egypt, New Zealand, Greece, Africa and India.
 The symbol group in these myths are universal - the World Parent or Heaven and Earth lying on top of one another united timelessly.
 This again is the great hermaphrodite that contains the masculine and the feminine.

 * The Hindu *purusha* combines the poles or the opposites and is the primal creative element

-*In the beginning the world was Soul (Atman) alone in the form of a person.
+* *In the beginning the world was Soul (Atman) alone in the form of a person.
   Looking around he saw nothing else than himself.
 He said first: "I am."
 He was, indeed, as large as a woman and a man closely embraced.
 He caused that self to fall (pat) into two pieces.
 Therefrom arose a husband and a wife.*

-Similarly, Plato in Timaeus writes:
+* Similarly, Plato in Timaeus writes:

-*And he established the universe a sphere revolving in a circle, one and solitary, yet by reason of its excellence able to bear himself company, and needing no other friendship or aquaintance.*
+* *And he established the universe a sphere revolving in a circle, one and solitary, yet by reason of its excellence able to bear himself company, and needing no other friendship or aquaintance.*

 * The perfection that rests in itself in no way contradicts the perfection which encircles itself.
 The part that encircles is static, eternal and unchanging while the center is the germ cell of creativity - the potential for forward momentum.

 * This circular snake or dragon that bites its own tale is the self-begetting uroboros of which the Egyptians say "it slays, it weds, and impregnates itself".
+This is the primary symbol Neumann lands on for this first stage.

 * The uroboros is full of contradictory opposites man and woman, giving birth and slaying to end life it is active and passive above and below all at once.

 * The uroboros is known to ancient Babylon, the Mandaeans, the Phoenicians, Egyptians, in the Revelation of St. John, the Gnostics, the Navajo, Mexico and India.

 * Today the concepts around the symbol of the uroboros are difficult for us to grasp.
 It is all and it is nothing.
 It is wholeness and unity as well as non-differentiation or the absence of opposites.
 The modern mind only sees this as paradox but symbols and images can contain this contradiction and still be whole.
 Jung often speaks of holding the tension of the opposites.
+At this stage - the time before - the opposites are still united.

 * The symbols of our past are still alive today in the individual psyche, in dreams and fantasies.
 As long as humanity exists the circle will be a symbol of perfection: the primal deity that is sufficient unto itself and the self that has gone beyond the opposites will appear as the mandala.

 * The round is the symbolic representation of the dawn of the world, the dawn of consciousness, and the dawn of the individual.
 It is "recollected" with the birth of every newborn.
 It is a psychic stage that exists before the formation of the ego and is re-experienced in each child.

 * The embryonic ego sleeps in the round and wakes up.
 The ego will later call this prenatal time.
 The time before the separation of the opposites where there is still no consciousness.
 There is not time or history or space but eternity and infinity.

 * The question of "Whence?" has one answer - the round  and two interpretations: the womb and the parents.